-#3 – Acquiring/Investing in Businesses
+3 – Acquiring/Investing in Businesses

 One of the best ways to receive passive income for investors is acquiring or investing in businesses that require financial help.
-Compared to the previous passive income investment ideas that we’ve shared, this one is tricky because you’re investing in something that is so unpredictably unstable.
+Compared to the previous passive income resources that we’ve shared, this one is tricky because you’re investing in something that is so unpredictably unstable.
 Yes, it has a lot of risks but your chances of getting outstanding returns are also pretty high.

 Acquiring or investing in a business can be considered a source of passive income if you sign up as a silent partner.
 What is a silent partner?
 It’s the person in a business whose only job is to provide the capital and other financial needs.

 As a silent partner, you are not required to be involved in the daily operations and other things done in the business.
 All you have to do is provide them with the money you have then just sit back and watch the rest of the staff do all the work for you.
 This is by far the most challenging passive income source on this list but definitely one worth considering.

 #4 – Turnkey Property / Rentals

 For a long time now, turnkey property investing has been a favorite of both active and passive income investors.
 If you’re unfamiliar with the term, a turnkey property is essentially a house or any sort of establishment that has been fully renovated and is ready to be rented.

 Is Turnkey Property Investment worth it even if you don’t have real estate experience?
 Yes, absolutely.
 One of the best things about Turnkey Investment is that you can hire a company that can do all the work for you.
 They will take care of everything, starting from figuring out the right place to find a property to renovation and even looking for tenants that will rent out the place.